 Welcome

-My research has been published in Social Problems, Crime & Delinquency, Poetics, Law & Policy, Sociological Inquiry, Sociological Perspectives, and Sociological Focus.
-My most recent article ““Cannabis Businesses Are Being Good Contributors to the Community”: The Regulated Cannabis Industry and Cannabis Normalization in the United States” was accepted at Crime & Delinquency.
+My research has been published in Social Problems, Poetics, Law & Policy, Crime & Delinquency, Sociological Inquiry, Sociological Perspectives, Sociological Focus, Policing, & Journal of School Violence.
+My most recent article “Becoming a Cannabis Professional” was published in Sociological Inquiry.
 Please email me if you would like preprint access.